marteleira/crowdsourced-beach-data-platform/README.md

 ---

 ### 🔜 Planned
+- [ ] List the users on the beach (respecting the privacy settings)
+- [ ] A user cant have hearthbeats on 2 beaches (this gives the effect of being at 2 different places at the same time)

 - [ ] Require email validation (if not using google)
 - [ ] Disable votes and reports for guests, right now the guest can do everything (the only limitation is the data related with the device_id) (consider)
 - [ ] Display current temps (requires another api) (still consider)